 By Danielle Jordan.
-Last Updated 22nd September 2023.
-This is a case study guide to claiming compensation as a cyclist knocked off a bike by a car.
-In this guide, we look at an example of this type of claim, and explain how you could potentially claim compensation as a cyclist harmed by negligence.
-Read on to find out more.
+Last Updated 8th September 2025.
+This is a case study guide to making a compensation claim as a cyclist knocked off a bike by a car.
+In this guide, we look at an example of a bicycle accident claim, and explain how you could potentially claim compensation as a cyclist harmed by negligence.

 If you have any questions or would like help starting your claim, please get in touch with an advisor on the following details: